Sforrego/410Viz/README.md

 Part of the narration.

 ## Michelle
-Wrote the Python code in Flask framework
+Wrote the Python code in Flask framework.
-Provided API endpoint to allow frontend to retrieve parsed data (app.py) Parse data from backend and return formatted data to frontend for display (parse.py)
+Provided API endpoint to allow frontend to retrieve parsed data (app.py).
+Parse data from backend and return formatted data to frontend for display (parse.py).